wp-plugins/image-teleporter/readme.txt

 1. This screenshot is the admin screen you will find under Settings.

 == Changelog ==

+= 1.0.6 =
+* Fixed bug where proccessing old posts would ignore posts and only process pages.
+Now Everything is processed.

 = 1.0.5 =
 * Added YouTube Video